In this section:

 - Release data for use by the community, research, business and industry.

-- Accelerate the use of data to derive new insights for better public services.
+- Accelerate the use of data to drive new insights for better public services.

 - Embed open data release into business-as-usual processes.